“Some new bloggers create a business for blogging. I think what happens is they can lose their authenticity because they’re more focused on SEO…”

 “Many influencers today don’t even have a website,” Liz highlights.
 Once they post an image, a recipe or an idea to a social channel, it’s not easy to access 60 days later, proving the value of the original content creators on blogs.

 Social media “stars” are born every day.
 But not everyone survives and thrives.
-Liz offers advice to future content creators, “If you’re not so damn excited about what you’re writing about, don’t write it!
+Liz offers advice to future influencers, “If you’re not so damn excited about what you’re writing about, don’t write it!
 Your followers are savvy and are just going to see through it.”
 When a blogger builds up a significant following, brands are going to reach out to engage for paid content.
 In these instances, Liz advises that for every offer you decline, you’re making room for a much better offer.
 “Be protective of your brand.
 Have faith in the long game and don’t feel like you have to say yes to every opportunity that comes your way.
 That will help you in the long run creating the most authentic brand.”

 When asked what the future holds for The Lemon Bowl, Liz was quick to respond that she’s not looking to sell.
 It’s easy to see the pride she has for all she has created.